Restricted Building Work

 Registered architects, chartered professional engineers and plumbers are deemed to be LBP's.

-For more information click here to go to the Department of Building & Housing website.
+For more information click here to go to the Ministry of Business, Innovation & Employment (MBIE) "Build It Right" website page.

-Memorandum from Licensed Building Practitioner: Record Of Work
+Memorandum from Licensed Building Practitioner: Record of Building Work

-Memorandum from Licensed Building Practitioner: Certificate of Work
+Memorandum from Licensed Building Practitioner: Certificate of Design Work

 What Restricted Building Work means for your business - Architects, Designers, Engineers (1,045kb PDF)